 Recipe: Anzac Biscuits With Raisins

-I love baking when it’s quick and easy, and these biscuits tick both of these criteria!
+I love baking when it’s quick and easy, and Anzac biscuits tick both of these criteria!

-I make them quite often because they taste sooooo good, and aren’t too high in fat compared to most biscuits you can bake.
+They taste so good, and thankfully aren’t too high in fat compared to most home-baked biscuits.

-I got the recipe from Jamie Oliver and then slightly tweaked it by taking a couple of things out and adding raisins.
+I took inspiration from Jamie Oliver’s anzac biscuits recipe and tweaked it by taking out a couple of things and adding raisins.

-When you make the dough you can even bag some of it up and put it in the freezer to save you having to prepare it the next time you want some!
+When you make the dough you can even bag some of it up and put it in the freezer to save preparing it the next time you want some!

 Half a cup of raisins or sultanas